What is a healthcare hackathon?

 We strongly encourage those coming from within the Boston area to use public transportation, as MIT is conveniently located on both local bus lines and the Red Line (stop: Kendall/MIT).
 Please check out MBTA online planning tool http://www.mbta.com/rider_tools/ to plan your trip.

-If you do intend to drive, please park at 21 Amherst St, which is about a a short walk away from the Media Lab.
+If you do intend to drive, there are a limited number of spots available at 21 Amherst Street, which is a short walk away from the Media Lab.
 Please use MIT campus map (https://whereis.mit.edu/) to locate Media Lab and other buildings at MIT.

 How do I connect to a wireless network during the hackathon?